cyber-anderson/Formatix/README.md

 Settings are stored locally in `~/.formatix_image_converter_settings.json`.

 You can enable or disable settings persistence in the Settings window.
-When disabled, the application always starts with default values (note: the language preference is always remembered regardless of this setting).
+When disabled, the application always starts with default values (note: the language preference is determined by the system language).

 ---